Alexander Mileant

-Bishop Alexander (secular name Alexander Vasilievich Mileant, Александр Васильевич Милеант; 22 July 1938, Odessa, Ukrainian Soviet Socialist Republic – 12 September 2005, La Cañada Flintridge, California) was Bishop of Buenos Aires and South America of the Russian Orthodox Church Outside Russia.
+Bishop Alexander (secular name Alexander Vasilievich Mileant, Александр Васильевич Милеант; 22 July 1938 – 12 September 2005) was Bishop of Buenos Aires and South America of the Russian Orthodox Church Outside Russia.

 Bishop Alexander is well known for his missionary leaflets.
 From 1985 to 2005 Bishop Alexander published a total of 763 brochures: 300 in Russian, 192 in English, 168 in Spanish and 103 in Portuguese.

 Early years

 The future Bishop Alexander was born in 1938 in Odessa in a military family, a descendant of a Russian noble family.
 After his father Vasiliy Mileant went missing on the front during World War II in 1941, his family emigrated to the West.
 They first lived in Europe (Prague, then Rome) until 1948, when the whole family moved to Buenos Aires, Argentina.

-From an early age, in Europe, Alexander served under Bishop Panteleimon (Rudyk), and then Athanassiy (Martos).
-Bishop Athanassiy had a large library of holy books, which the young Alexander loved to read.
+From an early age, in Europe, Alexander served under Bishop Panteleimon (Rudyk), and then Athanasius (Martos).
+Bishop Athanasius had a large library of holy books, which the young Alexander loved to read.
 Alexander, who desired to read "The Lives of the Saints" in the original, first studied the modern Greek language and later ancient Greek.

 At the end of 1963 he entered Holy Trinity Orthodox Seminary, located at Holy Trinity Monastery in Jordanville, New York.
 He completed seminary with a Bachelor in Theology Degree in 1967.